Marina-Abdallah/CAPTCHA/README.md

 - **JavaScript**: For implementing game logic, randomization, and user interaction.
 ## How to use
+- **The Images must be in the same folder as the source code for the program to process it.**
 - **Start** : The web-site begins with Round 1, displaying 9 random
 images.
 - **Understand the Goal**: (The web-site will specify a target property for each round (e.g., color-red or texture-wood). - Your task is to select images that share the target property.)